baylonp/Tyre-Anomaly-Detection/README.md

 - Jupyter Notebook in Anaconda environment for Linux
 - NVIDIA RTX 2070Super
-- Among all the libraries, I worked alot with Keras and Tensorflow
+- Among all the libraries, I worked alot with Keras and Tensorflow an OpenCV